 BACKGROUND

-Higher intraocular pressure (IOP) is the major risk factor for developing glaucoma, the leading cause worldwide of irreversible blindness.
-High altitude (HA) may have effect on IOP, but the results reported by literatures were conflicting.
-Many lowlanders now ascent to HA directly by plane which is a relatively acute, effortless exposure.
+Higher intraocular pressure (IOP) is a major risk factor for developing glaucoma, and the leading cause of irreversible blindness worldwide.
+High altitude (HA) may be involved in IOP, but the reported results were conflicting.
+Ascent to HA directly by plane from low altitude regions is an acute, effortless exposure.
 However, the effects of such exposure to different altitudes on IOP have rarely been reported.
-The findings would give us a deeply understanding on how altitude affects IOP.

 AIM